shubhamjagtap639/datahub/docs/lineage/prefect.md

 ```

 ### Connection error for Datahub Rest URL
-If you get ConnectionError: HTTPConnectionPool(host='localhost', port=8080), then in that case you need to restart the Datahub GMS service.
+If you get ConnectionError: HTTPConnectionPool(host='localhost', port=8080), then in that case your GMS service is not up.